EliMor/airflow-kube-job-operator/README.md

     1. I just want a simple tail of the logs, I don't care about extra behavior configuration
     2. I only want logs tailed out when the pods are in an end state; Completed, Errored
-    3. I want to specify how many lines are tailed out and how frequently its tailed out
+    3. I want to specify how many lines are tailed out and/or how frequently its tailed out

 1. Add 'tail_logs' to our task from above.